 Public Ownership of Public Space may be a solution for the current waste problem we face in our countries.
-The idea of ownership of public space by the community is by the ownership of people of their belongings.
-People handle their home and cars differently to public spaces.
+The idea of ownership of public space by the community comes from the behavioral difference seen from people when dealing with their belongings.
+People handle their homes and cars differently than public spaces.
 Their homes are clean and look nice.
 Why the difference?

 They think the public space is government responsibility, which is true, but they don’t have the respect they have for their own things.
 Educating the community to take ownership and maintain it will result in clean, nice looking public spaces.
 There are cases where the government can stimulate this by including a requirement to companies who lease or buy land to make a section of the land a public recreational space and maintain it.
 The government can make yearly inspections to verify the situation.

 The participation of the community needs to be stimulated by the government through open discussions in the community wherein the people discuss solutions and work together with the local government to execute projects benefiting the community and maintain those projects on a long term basis.